dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 frameworks for 3D with HTML Canvas.

 But then, I found myself needing dependency injection badly, especially when passing objects in for rendering.
+D/I is usually an object-oriented design pattern, but I wanted to bring over the simpilicity I saw in Angular.
 I needed access to everything, everywhere pretty much.
 Yet, at the same time, I needed **manageable** and **performant** dependency injection.
 Graphics is such a great problem for exploring hard problems in computer science.
 It's not so bad, just exploring the pipeline or scene graph.
 But as